louiseaux/starklings-cairo1/exercises/variables/README.md

 ### Errors

-Here we see another similar scenario as exercise 2, but we see a different type of syntax the : felt252 after the variable x.
+Here we see another similar scenario as exercise 2, but we see a different type of syntax the `: felt252` after the variable `x`.
 Let's look at the errors.

 ```
 Compiling exercise_crate v0.1.0 (/Users/desmo/repos/starklings-cairo1/runner-crate/Scarb.toml)